sheerun/blog/_posts/2014-03-21-how-to-boost-your-vim-productivity.markdown

 I frequently need to execute random command in my shell.
 To achieve it I pause Vim by pressing `Ctrl-z`, type command and press `fg<Enter>` to switch back to Vim.

-The `fg` part really hurt me.
-I wanted to just hit `Ctrl-z` once again to get back to Vim.
-I couldn’t find a solution, so I developed my own which works wonderfully under ZSH:
+The `fg` part really hurt sme.
+I just wanted to hit `Ctrl-z` once again to get back to Vim.
+I could not find a solution, so I developed one on my own that works wonderfully with ZSH:

 ```
 fancy-ctrl-z () {